Virginia Maloney: Recognition

 In October 2025, Maloney was named to City & State New Yorks "2025 40 Under 40: Rising Stars of New York" list.

 Political positions

+Maloney has identified economic development, housing affordability, public safety, government modernization, and support for small businesses as central priorities during her tenure on the City Council.

-In surveys and questionnaires, Maloney has expressed support for expanding affordable housing (including office-to-residential conversions), defending reproductive rights and LGBTQ+ protections, and strengthening services for older New Yorkers.
+She has advocated for expanding affording housing, preserving legacy businesses, improving bicycle and e-bike safety, strengthening services for older adults, modernizing city government through technology, and expanding protections for reproductive rights and LGBTQ+ New Yorkers.

+Virginia Maloney and Carolyn Maloney appeared together on an episode of Inside City Hall on NY1 in May 2026.
+During the interview, they verbally urged members of Congress to finally pass the Equal Rights Amendment.

 Personal life

 Maloney is the daughter of former U.S. Representative and former New York City Council member Carolyn Maloney.